-Your non-PO invoices are sent to A/P One’s cloud-based service where CoreIntegrator automates the invoice registration, data entry and invoice filing process.
+Simply email or upload your invoices to A/P One’s cloud-based service.
+CoreIntegrator then automates the invoice registration, data entry and invoice filing process.

-With the powerful CoreIntegrator Workﬂow engine built-in to A/P One, once the accounting department reviews the invoice data, invoices will be routed for approval based on your business’ specific invoice approval rules.
+Once the accounting department reviews the invoice data, the system routes invoices for approval based on your business’ specific invoice approval rules.

-And you can conﬁgure the approval matrix based on a multitude of rules, such as:
+And you can easily conﬁgure the approval matrix based on a multitude of rules, such as:

 - Invoice type

 Approvers are automatically notified that they have invoices to approve.
-And they can then approve invoices with a single click.
-And they can approve invoices on any device from anywhere in the world!
+And they can then approve invoices with a single click on any device from anywhere in the world!

-Once approved the invoice re-appears in the accounting department’s work queue ready to be paid.
+The invoice goes to the accounting department’s work queue.
+Ready to be paid.